MESC2004/TC2005B_Videogame/README.md

 ## _Technical_

-It was established that for the development of Sublim, the Unity game engine will be mainly used, accompanied by its respective C# scripts to bring the game to life.
+It was established that for the development of Submil, the Unity game engine will be mainly used, accompanied by its respective C# scripts to bring the game to life.
 Likewise, the use of existing assets will be considered to facilitate the development of the final product.

 The possibility of using previously made artwork has also been explored to avoid spending time and resources on this part.
 An artist has been personally contacted and asked for permission in advance to use their art for our game on the condition that it is not distributed for commercial purposes.